 After your estrogen starts to rise and the progesterone hormone kicks in, the clock starts ticking for when the uterine lining will be receptive, and when it will not.

 While it isn’t exactly known what causes late implantation, one study found a number of associated factors, including:

-- When you started your period (in this case, a “late menarche” or “late period” resulted in an increase occurrence of late implantation)
+- When you started your period (in this case, a “late menarche” or “late period” resulted in an increasing occurrence of late implantation)

 image source: ImplantationBleed